plashchynski/crono/README.md

 Crono.perform(TestJob).every 1.week, on: :monday, at: "15:30"
 ```

-You can schedule one job a few times, if you want the job to be performed a few times a day or a week:
+You can schedule one job a few times if you want the job to be performed a few times a day or a week:

 ```ruby
 Crono.perform(TestJob).every 1.week, on: :monday